Official websites use .gov

 • Anthony Tanzillo, BS, Postbaccalaureate Fellow

 Proper brain function requires a balance between excitatory projection neurons and GABAergic inhibitory interneurons.
 Although interneurons constitute the minority (about 20%) of neurons in the brain, they are the primary source of inhibition and are critical components in the modulation and refinement of the flow of information throughout the nervous system.
 Interneurons are an extremely heterogeneous cell population, with distinct morphologies, connectivity, neurochemical markers, and electrophysiological properties.
-In fact, the incredible diversity and heterogeneity of interneurons was observed over a century ago, with Ramón y Cajal hypothesizing in Recollections of My Life that “The functional superiority of the human brain is intimately linked up with the prodigious abundance and unaccustomed wealth of the so-called neurons with short axons.”
+This incredible diversity and heterogeneity of interneurons was observed over a century ago, with Ramón y Cajal hypothesizing in Recollections of My Life that “The functional superiority of the human brain is intimately linked up with the prodigious abundance and unaccustomed wealth of the so-called neurons with short axons.”
 Abnormal development and function of interneurons has been linked to the pathobiology of numerous neurological and psychiatric diseases, such as epilepsy, schizophrenia, and autism.
 Many genes implicated in brain disorders are enriched in young interneurons, and thus a thorough description of the cellular and molecular mechanisms regulating this diverse cell population is necessary to understand both normal development and disease models.

-The lab focuses on understanding the how intrinsic genetic and epigenetic programs interact with the local brain environmental to generate this incredible diversity of interneuron subtypes during normal development and in disease models (Figure 1).
+The lab focuses on understanding how intrinsic genetic and epigenetic programs interact with the local brain environment to generate this incredible diversity of interneuron subtypes during normal development and in disease models (Figure 1).
 We take a multifaceted approach to this issue, utilizing both in vitro and in vivo approaches to identify candidate mechanisms that regulate interneuron fate decisions.
 We strive to develop cutting-edge techniques that will overcome the many challenges of studying interneuron development.
 Our ultimate goal is to discover genetic cascades and signaling mechanisms that direct interneuron differentiation and maturation during normal development and in disease states.

 Click image to enlarge.